webhintio/hint/packages/hint/docs/user-guide/index.md

 You can also install it as a `devDependency` if you prefer not to have it globally (which is the team's preferred option).

-The next thing that `webhint` needs is a `.hintrc` file.
-By default, `webhint` will look for this file first in the current folder and then in the user's home directory.
+`webhint` needs a configuration file to know what `hint`s, `connector`s, etc. to use.
+By default it will look for a `.hintrc` file in the current folder and then in the user's home directory.
+If none is found, it will use a built-in default configuration and warn the user about it.

-The fastest and easiest way to create one is by running:
+The recommended way to create the configuration file is by running:

 ```bash
 npm create hintrc